F41zK4r1m/HackTheBox/Agile.md

 ![image](https://user-images.githubusercontent.com/87700008/223451509-cc1817cd-213d-4439-b4d3-5a2201b25b8f.png)

-I copied the header "/vault/row/id" and sent the response from the burp by changing the id from 0-9 manually.
+I copied the header "/vault/row/id" and sent the response from Burp by manually changing the id from 0 to 9.

 For id 1 and 2 I got blank page but for id 3 I received the response with the password of hackthebox, this confirmed that the page is vulnerable to IDOR.

 ![image](https://user-images.githubusercontent.com/87700008/223452139-62fc2d1b-c21d-41fe-9471-4a46072da96f.png)

-I sent the request to intruder to check further reponses till number 9.
+I sent the request to Intruder to check further responses up to number 9.

 ![image](https://user-images.githubusercontent.com/87700008/223453168-4915baaa-41dd-47bc-80b2-868f8b2a4967.png)
 ![image](https://user-images.githubusercontent.com/87700008/223453234-209001f3-c5e6-47ad-95eb-370fb4a48b73.png)